Decoder-25/Portfolio-website/README.md

 - **Framer Motion**: A library for adding smooth animations and transitions to web elements.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly styling web components. 🚀

+## 🌐 Deployment

+The live deployment of this portfolio website is available at [https://portfolio-website-psi-kohl.vercel.app/](https://portfolio-website-psi-kohl.vercel.app/).
+Check it out! 🚀

 ## 🚀 Getting Started

 ### Prerequisites